 Step Two: Make a Plan

 After you’ve bought everything you need, create a plan of attack: Decide when you’re going to clean, and what order you want to clean your home in.
-Depending on your schedule, you might prefer to complete one task per day (e.g., clean your bedroom on Wednesday, the bathroom Thursday, etc.), or set aside one day of the week to deep-clean your entire home.
+Depending on your schedule, Jason from Maid on the Spot suggests planning one task per day (e.g., clean your bedroom on Wednesday, the bathroom Thursday, etc.), or set aside one day of the week to deep-clean your entire home.
 Whichever option you choose, make sure you also do some light “maintenance cleaning” each day to keep things sparkling.

 In terms of cleaning order, most experts recommend tackling the bathroom first.
 Though bathrooms are typically small, they take a lot of elbow grease to clean, so you’ll want to take care of this task while your energy levels are still high.
 Furthermore, because bathrooms can harbor dangerous bacteria (like e.
 Coli and Salmonella), it’s essential to prioritize cleaning this space.
 Toilet bowls alone often contain up to 3.2 million bacteria per square inch, for example.

 After you clean your bathroom, dust and organize the other rooms in your home before mopping and vacuuming the floors.
 Don’t forget to dust hard-to-reach places, like ceiling fans, baseboards, light fixtures, and blinds.
 You should also take a moment to wipe down your door handles and light switches – This good habit will reduce the spread of germs, in addition to giving your home a more polished appearance.

 Finally, tackle the kitchen: If you clean the hard surfaces in your kitchen daily (which you should, to prevent food-borne illness), there won’t be a lot of work to do in this area.
 Your weekly kitchen cleaning duties will consist of “detail work,” like organizing the items in your fridge and wiping down your cabinets, appliances, sink, and microwave.